 The Dormy House is a 17th Century farm in rural Worcestershire, Broadway.
 It was converted into a hotel in 1977 by a family who have owned it ever since.
 Everything about this hotel is luxurious and it remains one of the most loved hotels in the Cotswolds.
-For special occasions, The Garden Room Restaurant offers a 5 or 7 course fine dining experience, created by Head Chef Sam Bowser and his team.
-The 5 course menu is £50 per person and 7 courses is £85 per person, and a wine flight can also be added at an additional cost.
+For special occasions, MO offers an interactive 8 course chefs table dining experience, created by Head Chef Sam Bowser and his team.
+A 3 course menu in the Back Garden restaurant is available at £52.50 per person, or enjoy a more casual lunch or dinner in The Potting Shed.
 There are several private dining options to choose from at different prices, making The Dormy House a great pick for making any event one you’ll be sure to remember.

 Eckington Manor, Pershore

 Situated on the border of The Cotswolds, but still in Worcestershire, is Eckington Manor.
-It’s common knowledge that chef Mark Stinchcombe, who heads the kitchen with his wife Sue, won BBC’s Masterchef: The Professionals in 2015.
-A meticulous attention to detail is paid to everything at the country house boutique hotel, and the kitchen is no exception.
-The husband and wife team who have both previously worked in Michelin kitchens, including 2 starred Le Champignon Sauvage in Cheltenham, run a slick operation.
 Dinner is served in the fine dining restaurant at the manor and is £48 per person (3 courses), with Sunday lunch available at £32 (3 courses).
 Booking is essential for all dining as the restaurant is very popular with visitors worldwide who are prepared to travel just to get a taste of their exemplary food.
-Exclusive events are held at Eckington Manor for something even more special, including a tasting menu which has been designed around dishes as televised on the Masterchef series at £75 per person (on special dates only).
+Exclusive events are held at Eckington Manor for something even more special, as well as a range of classes and workshops in the state of the art cookery school.